Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 That being said, you seriously want a radio that gets warnings from both the National Oceanic and Atmospheric Administration (NOAA) and the Specific Area Message Encoding (SAME).

 Owning a boat is a great experience especially if you are free to enjoy some of the world’s best waterways.
-However, we all know that life at the sea is pretty much unpredictable, and a great day can turn into a nightmare in a snap.
+However, we all know that life at sea is pretty much unpredictable, and a great day can turn into a nightmare in a snap.

 That’s why a VHF marine radio will always be the most important emergency tool that you need to pack before heading out to the water.